Welcome to The Haiku Foundation video gallery. At present we are producing seven different kinds of films:

 Click the links above to see videos in that category.

-The Video Archive was one of the first ideas we identified when we created the Foundation, feeling that we would like to offer not only a poet’s words to future generations, but his or her voice and presence as well.
+The video gallery was one of the first ideas we identified when we created the Foundation, feeling that we would like to offer not only a poet’s words to future generations, but his or her voice and presence as well.
 The project was expedited in 2012 via a highly successful IndieGoGo crowdsourcing campaign that allowed us to purchase video equipment, editing software, and travel opportunities to meet with poets in a variety of setting.
 Read more about each series of videos below.

 Presentations of art, shikishi, haiga and other visual materials, ephemera and other kinds of collections of haiku poets that fit a haiku theme or would be of interest to our readership.